fluxnet/shuttle/docs/cli.rst

 listall
 ~~~~~~~

-List all available FLUXNET datasets from AmeriFlux and ICOS data hubs.
+List all available FLUXNET data from all data hubs.
 Creates a snapshot CSV file containing available site metadata and download links.
 The timestamp of the request is included in the filename.

 .. code-block:: bash